UNIVERSITY CATALOG: 2024-2025

 BANA 607.
 Introduction to Business Analytics (3)

-Prerequisite: Graduate standing.
-This course introduces the methods and tools which help to systematically extract not only information but also insights from the data in various business functions, such as operations, supply chain, marketing, and finance.
-The course consists of four distinct parts: (1) foundations of business analytics: decision making, definition and categories of business …
+Prerequisite: SOM 591 or equivalent.
+This course introduces the methods and tools which help to systematically extract not only information but also insights from the data in various business functions, such as operations, supply chain marketing, and finance.
+The course consists of four distinct parts: (1) foundations of business analytics: decision making, definition and categories …

 BANA 610.
 Visualization and Communication for Business (3)